amitkgupta/adventofcode.com/README.md

 ## 2021

-Current year.
-All code and stars for Days 1-21.
-Days 22-25 not yet released.
+All code and stars for Days 1-21, Day 22 part 1, Day 23, and Day 25.